 VHF radio licences are sometimes not required based on new regulations.
 To operate and transmit messages on a VHF radio, you must have a Restricted Radiotelephone Operator's Certificate proving your proficiency.

 When you sell a boat, follow the instructions on the transfer form on the reverse side of your Pleasure Craft Licence and give it to the new owner.
 The new owner should contact the government to complete the transfer.
-Search the blue pages in your telephone directory or our government index.
+(Government Directory: Transport Canada)

 When you get a licence for a boat, be sure to check its serial numbers and ensure they match the plate on the vessel, on the bill of sale, and all government paperwork.